ReneStander/Spatial_Similarity/README.md

 * global_index: calculated the global similarity index

+## Example 1.R

+This script contains an example where the method is applied to unmarked point patterns.

-## Examples.R
+## Example 2.R

-This script contains some examples how to use the method
+This script contains an example where the method is applied to marked point patterns.
+For this example, the data is simulated.